About the programme

 - Nutrition, health & wellbeing

-More information on these themes and their priorities is available in the Global Food Security Strategic Plan (2011 – 2016) (PDF 1MB).
+More information on these themes can be found in the Global Food Security Strategic Plan (PDF 2.7MB), alongside a set of future priorities where GFS can add value through a multi-partner or interdisciplinary approach.
 The food security challenge is constantly evolving.
 The strategy has therefore been updated as of November 2013 to reflect the latest research and programme developments.

 The added value of working together